MicrosoftDocs/azure-docs/articles/azure-australia/gateway-secure-remote-administration.md

 * Ensure virtual machines, especially Active Directory Domain Controllers, are stored in encrypted storage accounts and utilise Azure Disk Encryption

-* Create and maintain robust identity and administrative privilege management processes and governance to underpin the technical controls listed in this guide
+* Create and maintain robust identity and administrative privilege management processes and governance to underpin the technical controls listed in this article

 |Resource|URL|
 |---|---|